The Decline of Liberal Humanism

 Those scholastics who, in the name of professionalism, deny the possibility of characterizing broad historical sweeps are simply rejecting the possibility of there being the order of long durations because it does not exist in the trivia amongst which they compulsively immerse themselves [GARE ARRAN.
 1996, 72].

-all the most important aspects of life, way of life, and culture of Western society are experiencing a serious crisis… The flesh and spirit of Western society are sick, and there is hardly a single healthy place or normally functioning nervous tissue in its body… We seem to be between two eras: a dying sensual culture our radiant yesterday and the future ideational culture created tomorrow.
-We live, think, and act at the end of a radiant sensual day that has lasted six centuries.
+… all the most important aspects of life, the way of life, and culture of Western society are experiencing a serious crisis… The flesh and spirit of Western society are sick, and there is hardly a single healthy place or normally functioning nervous tissue in its body… We seem to be between two eras: a dying sensual culture, our radiant yesterday, and the future ideational culture created tomorrow.
+We live, think, and act at the end of a radiant, sensual day that has lasted six centuries.
 The rays of the setting sun still illuminate the grandeur of a bygone era.
 But the light is slowly fading, and in the thickening darkness, it is increasingly difficult for us to discern this greatness and look for reliable landmarks in the approaching twilight.
 The night of this transitional era begins to fall upon us, with its nightmares, frightening shadows, and heart-rending horrors.
 Beyond its borders, however, we can discern the dawn of a new great ideational culture, welcoming a new generation – the people of the future (SOROKIN P. 1992: 427).

 Other thinkers conclude that the world is going through a global crisis, the essence of which is the loss of stability in the system of "Humanity".
 Each of them comes to this idea based on their analysis of events and phenomena in the world.
 A comprehensive analysis in the European-American context was made in the recently published work of a Czech philosopher (KOMAREK STANISLAV.
 2020), and another scientist summarized the threats that the current crisis is fraught with:

 A large (and growing) proportion of the population still lives in poverty and hunger; fertile soils are being depleted; pollution of land, air, and water adversely affects the Earth's inhabitants.
 As a result of global warming, the atmosphere becomes more turbulent, and many species of flora and fauna are dying at a rate that has not happened since the time of the Permian – the end of the Cretaceous period.
-The ability of the states to protect their citizens decreases as the activation of multinational organizations engage in disorderly trade in goods and services.
+The ability of the states to protect their citizens decreases as multinational organizations engage in disorderly trade in goods and services.
 The extraordinary spread of information technology has led to the fact that someone's decision to invest or movement of capital can bring down the world markets and even sweep the government.
 Growing chaos in nature is accompanied by political chaos.
 The stability and reliability can be no question, but in fact, they were to be the result of scientific and technical progress.
 We suddenly found ourselves on the brink of a dark age, far more dangerous than the Middle Ages, for the disintegration of a global nature (BRIAN GOODWIN, 2008: 48-49.
 Translation from Russian).

 Most recently, the democratization of technology and information has led to a completely unpredictable consequence — the emergence of such a frightening feature of the modern world as the democratization of violence.
-If previously the state retained a monopoly on the legitimate use of force and such inequality in the use of force between the state and a person ensured order, in recent decades this state advantage has greatly weakened.
+If previously the state retained a monopoly on the legitimate use of force and such inequality in the use of force between the state and a person ensured order, in recent decades, this state advantage has greatly weakened.
 Small groups of people are capable of carrying out large-scale terrorist acts that deal a serious blow to state power, making it difficult for it to focus on solving other problems, including those associated with the ever-increasing democratization of our lives.
 (ZAKARIA FAREED, 2004, 4).

 The desire for wealth, embracing individuals and entire nations, leads to the opposite result – decay and death (cited from LIFSHITS MIKH.
 1994: X).